harshn08/CDPmultinode_on_existingInstance/README.md

   	 -----END RSA PRIVATE KEY-----

   	NOTE: Record the private key name (ex here is sunita_key) which will be used later in the config files

    	You will be asked to enter a password.
 Save the password.
-You can use this password in case you want to view or edit the file at a later stage.
+You can use this password in case you want to
+	view or edit the file at a later stage.
 Use ansible-vault view or ansible-vault edit to make changes

 		[root@2e3f9e83cf7a  ~]#ls -ltr /home/ssharma/ssharma_keys.vault (verify)

-	12> On docker, let's now create a simple file to store the Vault password, so you won't be prompted at runtime, and lock it.
-Create the file under your home directory
-		[root@2e3f9e83cf7a  ~]#echo "YourPassword" > vault-password-file
+	12> On docker, let's now create a simple file to store the Vault password, so you won't be prompted at runtime, Create the file under your home directory [root@2e3f9e83cf7a  ~]#echo "YourPassword" > vault-password-file
 		[root@2e3f9e83cf7a  ~]#chmod 400 vault-password-file